-The General Post Office or GPO in O'Connell Street is one of the top ten sights of Dublin.
-Not only does the massive classical building dominate Dublin's main thoroughfare, it also is the iconic symbol of the failed 1916 Easter Rising.
-Here the short-lived Irish Republic was proclaimed by Patrick Pearse ... a few days later only some smoldering ruins were left.
-Several renovations restored the GPO to its former glory, making it a must-see in Ireland's capital.
+The General Post Office, or GPO, is easily one of the top ten sights of Dublin.
+Not only does the massive classical building dominate Dublin's main thoroughfare, it also is the iconic symbol of Ireland’s failed 1916 Easter Rising.

 Every visitor to Dublin should stop and see the GPO.
 The historic post office is actually hard to miss because it is the largest building on O'Connell Street and can be found right at the center of Dublin's Northside.
 The impressive exterior is matched by a restored interior with plenty of brass and wood details.

 The striking building is one of the best examples of Georgian architecture in the center of Dublin and it is a true city landmark.
 While the GPO can easily be admired from outside, it is best to plan at least an hour to explore the new exhibit inside, which brings the history of Ireland’s rebellion to life.